 - 4 cups low sodium chicken or vegetable broth

-- Cut the dark ends and the root off of the leeks.
+- Cut the dark green parts off the leeks as well as the root.
+We want to use the white parts of the leek for the best flavor.
 Halve the leeks lengthwise and slice thinly.
 Place in a large bowl of water and wash thoroughly.

-- Melt butter in a 3-4 quart dutch oven or soup pot.
-Drain leeks and add to the melted butter.
+- Melt butter in a 3-4 quart dutch oven or large soup pot.
+Drain the leeks and add them to the melted butter.
 Saute for 5 minutes or until wilted, stirring occasionally.

-- Add garlic, salt, parsley, thyme and pepper and cook 1 minute.
+- Add garlic, salt, parsley, thyme, and pepper and cook for 1 minute.

-- Remove lid and use an immersion blender to puree all or part of the soup (or use a blender if you have one that is intended for hot liquids).
+- Remove the lid and use a hand-held immersion blender to puree all or part of the soup depending on how much of a creamy texture you want.
+You can use a regular blender or a food processor if you have one that is intended for hot liquids.

-- Whisk together cream and corn starch.
-Stir into soup and simmer a couple of minutes until slightly thickened.
+- If desired, whisk together cream and cornstarch.
+Stir into soup and simmer for a couple of minutes until slightly thickened.
 Serve.

 Want to save this recipe?